rangelak/screenshot-glb/README.md

 # 📸 screenshot-glb

 Easily take screenshots and create thumbnail images for glTF 2.0 Binary (GLB) files.
+Unlike the original package published and maintained by shopify, this one accepts remote GLB urls.

 ## Install